 In Unit 6, Drs Dennis Seow and Philip Yap write about the essential role general practitioners play in supporting caregivers of patients with dementia.
 They provide useful management and support information for general practitioners to aid caregivers through the various stages of disease progression.

-Also in this issue, A/Prof Goh Lee Gan has provided a selection of ten current readings on topics related to Mental Health in 2022.
+In this issue, A/Prof Goh Lee Gan has selected ten current readings on topics related to anxiety and eating disorders in children and youth, depression, and smoking cessation.